-From how it handles in all conditions to the adjustable geometry, the all-new Specialized Stumpjumper EVO lets you control everything: You choose the size, you set up the geometry, and you stay in control of the bike, regardless of the conditions in front of you.
+From how it handles in all conditions to the adjustable geometry, the Specialized Stumpjumper EVO lets you control everything: You choose the size, you set up the geometry, and you stay in control of the bike.
+Regardless of the conditions in front of you.

 First, the Stumpjumper Evo runs on 160mm of travel in the front and 150mm in the back.
 This is the perfect amount of travel to balance pedaling ability and descending control.

-How the all-new Specialized Stumpjumper EVO uses that frame, wheel size, and travel is what sets itself apart from any other trail bike in the market today.
-With an adjustable geometry Stumpjumper EVO allows you to choose from 6 different geometry configurations so you’re sure to find a setup that fits the trail that you’re riding today.
+The Specialized Stumpjumper EVO sets itself apart from any other trail bike in the market today.
+With adjustable geometry the Stumpjumper EVO allows you to choose from 6 different geometry configurations so you’re sure to find a setup that fits the trail that you’re riding today.

 Wait, 6 different geometries?
 You betcha!

-At the back of the bike you can adjust the Horst link which will adjust the bottom bracket height 10mm, 332mm in the low position or 342mm in the high position and add 5mm to the chainstay length.
+At the back of the bike, you can adjust the Horst link which will adjust the bottom bracket height 10mm and add 5mm to the chainstay length.
+The bottom bracket height adjusts from 332mm-342mm.
 This will let you set how you want the bike to sit over the ground.
 Lower for more planted, higher for more nimble.

 At the front of the bike is an adjustable headtube bearing cup that gives you three different headtube angle settings – 65.5, 64.5, or 63.5 degrees.
 This allows you to change how far the front end is out in front of you for the conditions you are riding in.

-If you spend much of your time in one area that has flowy singletrack where you want a quick and nimble bike, set it up in the high position and set the headtube at 65.5 degree position.
+Do you spend a lot of time in one area that has flowy singletrack where you want a quick and nimble bike?
+Set it up in the high position and set the headtube at a 65.5-degree position.
 Then, when you take that trip out west where you’re bombing down the hill and blasting through deep rock gardens, drop the bottom bracket and rake out that front end.
 The choice is yours!
-And all of these adjustments are super quick and simple, you can even do them in the parking lot in-between runs!
+And all of these adjustments are super quick and simple.
+You can even do them in the parking lot in-between runs!

 The kinematics of the rear 150mm of travel was re-worked from the previous Stumpjumper EVO.
 Specialized took what they learned from the Demo Downhill and the Enduro Enduro bike and applied much of that to Stumpjumper EVO.
-All of the pivot points were moved slightly to improve both the bump performance on square-edge hits, at the same time improving pedaling performance.
+All of the pivot points were moved slightly to improve the bump performance on square-edge hits.
+At the same time, this improved the pedaling performance.

-What this did was to improve the anti-squat characteristics of the suspension, giving you a good pedaling platform to push against without introducing pedal bob, while also improving small bump compliance and big hit performance.
+These changes improved the anti-squat characteristics of the suspension which gives you a better pedaling platform without bobbing.
+This also improves small bump compliance and big-hit performance.

-As the rear wheel moves through its travel, it moves slightly inward, towards the rider.
+As the rear wheel moves through its travel, it moves slightly inward towards the rider.
 This allows the wheel to get out of the way of bumps as you roll into them.
 Then, the wheel moves forward to absorb those bigger hits.
-The 2021 Stumpjumper EVO’s revamped kinematics, the wheel moves inward slightly more than the bigger travel Enduro model.
-The result is fewer hangups and smoother rollover when you encounter bigger, square edge bumps.
+The 2021 Stumpjumper EVO’s revamped kinematics makes the wheel move inward slightly more than the bigger travel Enduro model.
+This results in fewer hangups and smoother rollover when you encounter bigger, square edge bumps.

 These changes have also had a positive impact on the leverage curve of the suspension.
 The suspension is super sensitive to the small bumps at the beginning of the travel, continues to support in the middle of the travel for mid-range bumps, and then really handles the large impacts and resists bottom-out at the end of the travel.